DataDog/datadog-application-monitoring-pivotal-tile/README.md

       pip install --upgrade tile-generator
       ```

-- Create a new [Datadog Cloud Foundry Buildpack](https://github.com/DataDog/datadog-cloudfoundry-buildpack/releases) release.
+- [Build the Datadog Cloud Foundry Buildpack](https://github.com/DataDog/datadog-cloudfoundry-buildpack#building) or download it from the [releases](https://github.com/DataDog/datadog-cloudfoundry-buildpack/releases) page on github.

 ## Build

-- Download the latest `datadog-cloudfoundry-buildpack.zip` [release](https://github.com/DataDog/datadog-cloudfoundry-buildpack/releases) into the `tile/resources` folder.
+- Place the `datadog-cloudfoundry-buildpack.zip` file into the `tile/resources` folder.

 - Create the tile by specifying the version.
 Look at the [tile-history.yml](tile/tile-history.yml) for the latest version that was built.
     ```bash